tablespoon/fun/README.md

 * `cli-clock.py` - re-implementation of cli-clock using python
 * `cpi` - inefficient (but parallel!) pi estimator
 * `cpi.py` - python pi estimator
+* `last_n_minutes` - bash script to print the last N lines of a standard linux log file